Do we all have different perspectives?

-Last week as I opened my mailbox on my oldest surviving hotmail account, among all the junk mails there was a mail from Tajinder Singh with the subject ‘Tajinder Singh at IIM Bangalore’.
+Last week as I opened my mailbox on my oldest surviving Hotmail account, among all the junk mails there was a mail from Tajinder Singh with the subject ‘Tajinder Singh at IIM Bangalore’.
 The mail said that he was visiting Bangalore for a program at IIM.
-Tajinder was my class fellow in Graduation at Chandigarh and had come to know through another class fellow that I was in Bangalore.
-It was a pleasant surprise to see him in my mailbox and I was happy to know that he has tried to be in touch after so many years too.
-Needless to say that I looked forward to meeting him, so I promptly wrote all my contact details to him and asked him to call me back ASAP.
+Tajinder was my class fellow in Graduation at Chandigarh.
+And had come to know through another class fellow that I was in Bangalore.
+It was a pleasant surprise to see him in my mailbox.
+I was happy to know that he has tried to be in touch after so many years too.
+Needless to say that I looked forward to meeting him.
+So I promptly wrote all my contact details to him and asked him to call me back ASAP.

-Tajinder called me in the evening while I was on my way back to home, and he just asked how much time I would take to reach home and would call at home.
-After reaching home, my phone got engaged due to some important business discussion and Tajinder could reach me only late at night.
-I spoke to him almost after ten years, although we kept hearing about each other through our common friends.
+Tajinder called me in the evening while I was on my way back to home.
+He just asked how much time I would take to reach home and would call at home.
+After reaching home, my phone got engaged due to some important business discussion.
+And Tajinder could reach me only late at night.
+I spoke to him almost after ten years.
+Although we kept hearing about each other through our common friends.

 A lot has changed in these ten years.
 In those days Tajinder was always dreaming to be in Civil Services and almost behaved like one.
 When I went on do my masters in Software, he thought the best thing to do and to be is to be a civil servant.
-While I made my entry into the software world in its hay days, he entered the allied services and became a forest officer in Haryana Cadre.
-As part of my profession the world became a home to me and for him his state became the world.
+While I made my entry into the software world in its hay days.
+He entered the allied services and became a forest officer in Haryana Cadre.
+As part of my profession, the world became a home to me.
+For him, his state became the world.
 Both of us moved reasonably well in our respective careers.

-Finally I could not meet him as I was working on an important proposal for an US client and had to work almost round the clock, but could chat with him almost every day of his week’s stay.
+Finally, I could not meet him as I was working on an important proposal for a US client and had to work almost round the clock, but could chat with him almost every day of His week’s stay.
 After he left Bangalore, I had this strange insight of the difference your environment can make to you.
 Both of us started from the same finishing point with different dreams in our eyes.
 We are living our dreams, which not many people are privileged to do, but ours were two different worlds.
 Our perspectives were different.